kristjanlink/hpx/README.md

-# Hacker Pixel (HPX)
-The Hacker Pixel is a simple, open source, application data platform that makes it easy for teams to measure what matters in as little as a single line of code.
+The Hacker Pixel (HPX) is a simple, open source, application data platform that makes it easy for teams to measure what matters in as little as a single line of code.
 Track application parameters instantly without data engineering or prioritization discussions.

 This repo contains scripts that will quickly spin up a simple data pipeline in AWS.
 It will set up Cloudfront, Kinesis and Redshift to allow your users to hit a pixel that will record their IP, User-agent and 4 custom parameters.